McFredward/twd_bhaptics/README.md

 * **Start the bHaptics Player**
 * Then just start ```twd_bhaptics.exe``` while the game is open or before you are opening the game.
 (The .exe and the folder ```tact_files``` have to be in the same directory!
 * Windows may complain due to an unkown developer, you have to allow the program to run.
-* Once you closed the game you have to restart the mod!

 ## How To Use (using a Python interpreter)
  Don't want to run a prebuild .exe?
 This is a python project so just clone the repo and run the ```starter.py``` with a Python3.9 interpreter instead of the binary.